active-logic/debug-chan/README.md

 https://github.com/eelstork/Debug-Chan.git
 ```

-# Debug-Chan [WIP]

-Fork of *active-logic/prolog*; mainly because I need to share chanelled logging while roadwork is happening.
+NOTE: Fork of *active-logic/prolog*; mainly because I need to share chanelled logging while roadwork is happening.

-## What's up with Prolog and Debug Chan

-- *Prolog* is an aggressive instrumentation/debugger used to trace Unity games (based on mono.cecil).
-Prolog was created as an offshoot of the active-logic project (to help debug behavior trees); some interest recently and efforts to make this more usable.
+# Debug-Chan

+A handy logging tool for Unity game development:

-- *Debug-Chan* is a channelled frame logger; makes it easy to view traces on a per game object basis, either for the current frame (play time) or history (while paused)
+- Channeled logging on a per game object basis

-Right now: too many similarities between Prolog, Debug-Chan and the better established Active Logic frame logger; trying to unify front ends and put the loggers under the same banner.

-More info will be provided later.
+- Automated call tracing (optional)

+Tired of pesky `Debug.Log`?
+Would prefer beautiful logs that let you see what the @#%^@^$ your game objects are doing without getting in the way?

+Debug-Chan is for you.

+## Get started with chaneled logging

+[pending]

+## Get started with automated call tracing

+[pending]

 *Unrelated note* - Gabranth is one of the coolest characters in FFXII, just keep that in mind.